-- NCAA Athletics provides ongoing training to coaches and athletics staff.
-In 2018, a new taskforce was created to implement training involving many aspects of health education to student athletes, including drug and alcohol education. - New Student Orientation includes required presentations and activities for incoming students and their parents.
+- NCAA Athletics provides ongoing training to coaches and athletics staff. - New Student Orientation includes required presentations and activities for incoming students and their parents.
 Session topics include: Alcohol Education; Green Dot Bystander Intervention; and Understanding Title IX.
-The Resident Advisors also hold floor meetings regarding alcohol policies and resources.
+Resident assistants also hold floor meetings regarding alcohol policies and resources.
 This is in addition to the yearly required online training. - Residence Life Educational and Social Programming includes ongoing AOD training and education in the residence halls, designed with help from the Office of Student Wellbeing.
-Housing and Residence Life staff also support policy enforcement through nightly rounds. - Social Norming Educational Presentations are interactive programs presented to Lifetime Fitness classes, Greek organizations, and first-year students to allow them to understand first-hand the drinking and drug habits of their peer groups.
-Using a "clicker" response system, students anonymously answer questions regarding their
+Housing and Residence Life staff also support policy enforcement through nightly rounds and in-person responses when concerns for high risk or underage drinking are reported.. - Social Norming Educational Presentations are interactive programs presented to classes, Greek organizations, and first-year students to allow them to understand first-hand the drinking and drug habits of their peer groups.
+Using a "clicker" response system, students anonymously answer questions regarding their AOD habits.

-AOD habits.
 The shared survey results highlight any differences between the actual reported behavior of the peer group and the way peer behavior is perceived by the individuals in the group.
 The presentations can motivate behavior change through changing students' perceptions of their peers' risky drinking and drug use habits.
+These were paused during this reporting period for two reasons: 1) the shift to the modular system for academics during the pandemic and 2) the restructuring of Lifetime Fitness to Health and Wellness.

-• ACHA-NCHA Survey is distributed every other year to all students.
+• ACHA-NCHA Survey is distributed every other year to all students (pre-pandemic).
 This survey assists in collecting precise data about students' health habits, behaviors, and perceptions.
-It was distributed in fall 2016 and fall 2018, but delayed from fall 2020 to fall 2021 as fall 2020 was an unusual semester due to the COVID-19 pandemic.
+It was distributed in fall 2016 and fall 2018, but delayed from fall 2020 as fall 2020 was an unusual semester due to the COVID19 pandemic.
 With more students living off campus, classes given remotely, the implementation of a module instead of a semester system, and social gatherings and programs restricted to 10 people or less, the results would not reflect a usual year on campus.
-This survey has been postponed with hopes that 2021 brings a more traditional fall semester.
+This survey was postponed with hopes that 2021 would bring a more traditional fall semester.
+Since 2021-2022 was still an unusual year due to Healthy at Transy and COVID19 restrictions, we hope to reimplement this survey in Fall 2023.